-Biography: Tom Sherman was born on Dec.
-30, 1919, in southeastern Nebraska to the farming family of Tom and Elizabeth (Darrow) Sherman.
+Biography: Thomas Montgomery Sherman "Tom" was born on Dec.
+30, 1919, in Nemaha County, Nebraska to the farming family of Tom and Elizabeth (Darrow) Sherman.
 One year, when the Missouri River flooded, Tom's father was forced to find work in the local town.
 Tom graduated from Peru Prep School in 1939.
 He then went to work in the CCC (Civilian Conservation Corps) Camps, which provided relief for unemployed men ages 18 to 24.

 Service Time: In February of 1942, 200 draftees from Nebraska traveled to Camp Bowie, Texas, to become part of the newly-formed 636th Tank Destroyer Battalion.
 Tom was one of these men but his natural leadership skills soon shone through as he was promoted to Sergeant in only 6 months and served as Reconnaissance Company Sergeant.
 He continued to serve in that position throughout the war.

 The unit arrived at Oran, Algeria, on April 13, 1943.
 They then landed at Paestum, Italy, beginning on September 13th and elements of the unit performed artillery missions, guarded Fifth Army CP, and trained British troops on M10 and TD doctrine in October and November.
 They reentered the line in the Mignano sector in late November, supporting the assault on San Pietro.
 They supported the Rapido River crossing in January, 1944, and entered the Cassino sector in February.
 Transferring to the Anzio Beachhead in May the 636th entered Rome on June 4th and then boarded transports, landing in southern France on August 15th.